Alterdesk/hubot-alterdesk-adapter/README.md

 * [ws](https://github.com/websockets/ws)

 ## Usage
-To use the adapter, set at least the OAuth 2.0 token for Alterdesk API as an environment variable in your hubot startup script.
+To use the adapter, set at least the OAuth 2.0 token for Alterdesk API as an environment variable in your Hubot startup script.

-Usually located at *hubot/bin/hubot*
+Bash script, usually located at *hubot/bin/hubot*
 ```sh
 #!/bin/sh